pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 specific for a user, and correct but #unexpected users operations with the code.
-This is why, the bugfix process in ISIS normally starts from user sharing screen with the member of the support team and the demonstration of the issue to a memeber of the support team.
+This is why, the bugfix process in ISIS normally starts from user sharing screen with the member of the support team and the demonstration of the issue to a member of the support team.

 As soon as the issue is confirmed and is obvious that the bug fixing needs changes in code base,